 Friars are members of a religious order who seek to live in a way that connects the religious community to the world.
-In the age of coronavirus and social distancing, it is a challenge for anyone to connect to the world.
-DG Hollums, a self-fashioned "neo-friar" explores innovative to connect spiritually with the world and to draw others into spiritual practices.
+In the digital-first age, it is a challenge for anyone to connect to the world.
+DG Hollums, a self-fashioned "neo-friar" explores innovative ways to connect spiritually with the world and to draw others into spiritual practices.
 Specifically, DG created a virtual community where shared prayer and contemplation is the community norm.
 He joined Pierce and Ryan for an episode to talk about how ancient practices and new technologies offer a deep connection at a time when we're all struggling to find community.

 Listen, rate and subscribe: Apple Podcasts / Stitcher / Google Play / Spotify